 • Treat a small number of metastases (oligometastatic breast cancer)

-• Provide pain relief or other symptoms
+• Provide pain or other symptom relief

 5. Monitoring treatment progress and disease progression

 Your cancer and your treatments will be routinely monitored to ensure that the therapies prescribed are still working as anticipated.
+Your oncologist will also check for any side effects and adjust the dose if needed.

-Systemic therapy is typically monitored every 2 or 3 cycles while overall disease monitoring can take place every 2-6 months.[4], [5]Tests to monitor your treatment progress can include:
+Systemic therapy is typically monitored every 2 or 3 cycles while overall disease monitoring can take place every 2 to 6 months.[6]Tests to monitor your treatment progress can include:

 • Physical exams

-• Bone scans: An imaging test that looks at bone abnormalities and can help monitor bone metastases.
+• Bone scans: an imaging test that looks at bone abnormalities and can help monitor bone metastases

-• X-ray: an imaging test that uses small amounts of radiation to create images of inside your body.
+• X-ray: an imaging test that uses small amounts of radiation to create images of inside your body

 Everyone reacts differently to treatment.
 For some people, certain treatments may work for long periods of time while other treatments may not work as well.
 If your cancer responds well to treatment your tests and scans may show:

-Even if you respond well to treatment, your cancer can eventually grow to resist it, meaning that you will need to move on to another treatment.
+If you respond well to treatment, your cancer can eventually grow to resist it, meaning that you will need to move on to another treatment.
 When your cancer continues to grow, or when new tumours appear, it is called progression.

 6. Palliative care and symptom management